Save Money with Attic Insulation Installation in Kansas City

 Spray foam insulation uses liquids that change into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Open-cell foam spreads when applied, plugging cracks and other spaces that are hard to get to.
+Open-cell foam spreads when applied, filling cracks and other spaces that are hard to get to.
 It’s best for stopping air but isn’t 100 percent waterproof.

 Loose fill insulation is blown in with special machinery, while batt insulation is rolls that can be portioned to fit.
 Insulating material can include fiberglass, cellulose, mineral wool and cotton.

-Neal Harris Service Experts Heating, Air Conditioning & Plumbing can help you figure out what kind of insulation is best for the climate in Kansas City and your home’s needs.
-Our insulation installers offer a full range of excellent insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Neal Harris Service Experts can help you figure out what type of attic insulation is best for the climate in Kansas City and your home’s needs.
+Our attic insulation installers provide a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.

 Get started by asking us for a home comfort consultation and free estimate today.